hellosweta/appacademy_work/solution/README.md

 # Assessment01 Instructions

-* 45min.
+* You will have 45min for this assessment.
     * Do not worry if you do not complete all the assessment; do the best you can.
 * Instructions for each problem are written inside the spec files (in the `spec` directory).
 * Run the specs as you solve the assessment.
 Try to get as many specs to pass as you can.
+    * To run one specific spec, add `:line_number` at the end.
+For example, `bundle exec rspec spec/assessment01_spec.rb:22`
-    * To run the specs, run `bundle exec rspec spec/assessment01_spec.rb` in the console.
+    * To run all the specs, run `bundle exec rspec spec/assessment01_spec.rb` in the console.
     * Look at the title of the spec to see why it failed; you can also look at the spec code for more information.